TobbaT/SingularGames/prompts/GeneralInstructions.md

 ### Players channels
 - Player channels are queued channels.
+- Some players may have similar names, but they are different players!
 - Each Model Player has a private channel matching their name.
 - You can send messages to any Model Player's channel.
 - Model Players will reply to only you.
 They can not communicate directly with each other, so you are responsible to transmit all relevant information.